 Based in Beirut, the food bank is working to provide people and families with food, provisions, and access to safe spaces.
 They are accepting monetary or other donations now.

 Save The Children

-This organization has been working with children and young people across Lebanon for over 60 years.
+This organisation has been working with children and young people across Lebanon for over 60 years.
 It covers a wide range of needs from education to health to food assistance.
 Since the explosion, Save The Children announced that they are committed to providing assistance to children and families as well as physical and emotional protection to those affected by the disaster.